-Research says about 10% of people with COVID-19 get long COVID.
-But it can happen to anyone whether you’re young, old, healthy, or have chronic illness.
-You can get it even if your early COVID-19 symptoms were mild to moderate, or regardless of whether or not you went to the hospital for them.
+Research shows that about 10% of people between ages 18 to 49 who have COVID-19 get long COVID.
+The odds go up to 22% for those 70 or older.
+But it can happen to anyone, whether you’re otherwise healthy or have other health conditions.
+You can get it even if your earlier COVID-19 symptoms were mild or moderate.

 Experts don’t know why people get long COVID.
 Research continues on that, as well as: